0xTariq-dev/alx-backend-user-data/0x03-user_authentication_service/README.md

 + [x] 9. **Generate UUIDs**
     + In this task, you will implement the _generate_uuid function that returns a string representation of a new UUID.

++ [x] 10. **Get session ID**
+    + In this task, you will implement the Auth.create_session method.
+It should expect an email string argument and return a string.
+    + The method should generate a new UUID, update the user’s session_id in the database with the new UUID, and return the UUID.
 ---

 ## RESOURCES :bookmark_tabs: